 This hearty instant pot chicken stew is a quick one-pot dish that is comforting and nourishing.
 Cooked in under 30 minutes, it’s easy to make and loaded with vegetables which makes it a great choice for a simple homely meal.
 It’s gluten-free and dairy-free too.

-If you want to try more Instant Pot Recipes, here are some – Instant Pot Cauliflower Soup, Instant Pot Refried Beans, Instant Pot Taco Soup, Instant Pot Chicken Noodle Soup, and Instant Pot Garlic Mashed Potatoes.
+If you want to try more instant pot recipes, here are some – Instant Pot Cauliflower Soup, Instant Pot Refried Beans, Instant Pot Taco Soup, Instant Pot Chicken Noodle Soup, and Instant Pot Garlic Mashed Potatoes.

-- This chicken stew can definitely be made on a stovetop but cooking it in an Instant Pot makes sure you don’t have to constantly watch it, more free time for you 🙂
+- This chicken stew can definitely be made on a stovetop but cooking it in an Instant Pot makes sure you don’t have to constantly watch it, more free time for you :).

-Cooking it in an electric pressure cooker takes much lesser time (15 minutes of cook time and 10 minutes of building the steam) as compared to at least an hour of slow cooking on a stove top.
+- Cooking it in an electric pressure cooker takes much lesser time (15 minutes of cook time and 10 minutes of building the steam) as compared to at least an hour of slow cooking on a stove top.

 Red, yellow or white onion, all works great.
 Chop the carrots or use whole baby carrots.

-If using baby potatoes, just cut them into half and if using regular ones, cut them into large pieces.
-You don’t want mushy potatoes in the stew.
+If using baby potatoes, just cut them into half and if using regular ones, cut them into 1-inch cubes.
 Leave the skin on or peel it, it’s up to you.